-1st Assistant Director/Stage Manager - Responsible for conveying current safety requirements to production crew members, including holding an First AD Safety Meeting (Form 3) and documenting it on the Daily Production Report; provides guidance for meeting IIPP goals and for ensuring production department heads/supervisors meet their IIPP responsibilities.
+Stage Manager/1st Assistant Director - Responsible for conveying current safety requirements to production crew members, including holding an On-Set Safety Meeting for Crew and Cast (Form 3) and documenting it on the Daily Production Report; provides guidance for meeting IIPP goals and for ensuring production department heads/supervisors meet their IIPP responsibilities.
 Confirms that Production Stage Hazard Assessment Checklist (Form 5) is completed on a regular basis.

-Construction Coordinator - Responsible for conveying current safety requirements to construction crewmembers, including Emergency Plan information; provides guidance for meeting IIPP goals; and supervises, trains and sees to it that construction department heads/supervisors meet their IIPP responsibilities.
+Construction Coordinator/Staging Supervisor - Responsible for conveying current safety requirements to construction crewmembers, including Emergency Plan information; provides guidance for meeting IIPP goals; and supervises, trains and sees to it that construction department heads/supervisors meet their IIPP responsibilities.
 Conducts and documents a safety Tool Box Talk every 10 working days and documents it using the Tool Box Talk Attendance Form.
 Sees that Mill/Stage/Location Construction Hazard Assessment Checklist (Form 6) is completed on a regular basis.